-In response to our existing and new (x5) blue-chip sponsors wanting to do more this year, we are looking to hire talented people to help deliver our expanded research and events activities focusing on Britain’s top-performing private companies and entrepreneurs.
+We are always interested to hear from talented people to help deliver our research and events activities focusing on Britain’s top-performing private companies and entrepreneurs.

-We are looking for exceptional candidates with meticulous attention to detail, an eagerness to learn, and an interest in entrepreneurs and the financial performance of private companies.
-It is equally important that they embrace our culture of continuous improvement, can multi-task, have a strong client service orientation; and are attracted to working for an entrepreneurial company in central Oxford.
+You will be an exceptional candidate with meticulous attention to detail, an eagerness to learn, and an interest in entrepreneurs and the financial performance of private companies.
+It is equally important you embrace our culture of continuous improvement, can multi-task, have a strong client service orientation; and are attracted to working for an entrepreneurial company in central Oxford.

 The role & responsibilities

 Click here to download a full two-page job spec with more details on the role and how to apply.

 We punch above our weight for a small company of c.
 30 people based in Oxford, where the company was founded by our CEO, Hamish Stevenson, who completed his masters and doctorate in management studies at Green Templeton College and was later appointed a research fellow in entrepreneurship.
 When starting Fast Track, he persuaded Richard Branson and Virgin to become our first sponsor, and secured The Sunday Times as a media partner.
 These close relationships continue today and need to be handled at a senior level with helpful, relevant team support from across the company.

 All of our c.
 30 staff are graduates from a cross-section of universities in the UK and abroad, including eight from Oxbridge – as are four of our eight freelance researchers.
 Our team come from a variety of backgrounds, including: finance; accounting; venture capital; law; journalism; corporate communications; and B2B event management.